samuelola/UserManagementSystemApi/README.md

 * Laravel Passport

 ### Initial notes
-The project in this repo contains all the steps finalized
+The project in this repository contains all the steps finalized

 ### Step 1 - Setup instructions for the project.
 To clone the Application run in terminal